Close Menu

 Which Kindle features are going away and which devices are affected?

-According to a customer service page on Amazon, the tech giant will end support next month for the following devices:
+as reported by a customer service page on Amazon, the tech giant will end support next month for the following devices:

 • Kindle 1st Generation